-The fate of any production lies in the hands of its Lighting and Compositing Artists.
-It’s here, right in the final stages of the post-production pipeline where all the pieces of the puzzle - from concept design, modelling, and shader work, through to animation, look development and fx - are finally brought together.
-In the right hands it enhances everything that’s come before, with carefully managed lighting bringing out the best in each frame and the compositing ensuring a seamless marriage of scene elements.
+The fate of any production lies in the hands of its lighting and compositing artists.
+It’s here, in the final stages of the post-production pipeline, where all the pieces of the puzzle are finally brought together: from concept design, modelling, and shader work, through to animation, look development, and FX.
+In the right hands, lighting and compositing enhance everything that has come before, with carefully managed lighting bringing out the best in each frame and the compositing ensuring a seamless marriage of scene elements.
 Badly judged lighting or botched comp work, on the other hand, is something nobody forgets in a hurry.
-Developed and taught by mentors with extensive industry experience, our Lighting/Compositing Program features a trio of intensive classes that teach students the ins and outs of lighting and shading using physically-based raytrace renderer Arnold, how to harness industry standard node-based compositing tool Nuke, and also provide an introduction to the science, technology and art of lighting for video games.
-Upon completion of the program, students will be ready to pursue a career in lighting for fx, animation or games development, or in compositing for fx and animation work.
+Developed and taught by mentors with extensive industry experience, our Lighting/Compositing Track features a trio of intensive classes that teach students the ins and outs of lighting and shading using physically-based raytrace renderer Arnold, how to harness industry standard node-based compositing tool Nuke, and also provide an introduction to the science, technology, and art of lighting for video games.
+Upon completion of courses in this track, students will be ready to pursue a career in lighting for fx, animation or games development, or in compositing for fx and animation work.